-The existing regulations for cannabis businesses are established by Municipal Code Chapter 9.30 Cannabis Businesses and by the Inland Land Use and Development Code (ILUDC).
-The proposed project establishes new land use standards for commercial cannabis cultivation (cannabis cultivation) in industrial zoning districts and makes modifications to existing regulations for commercial cannabis activity in three commercial zoning districts.
+The existing regulations for a CBP are established by Municipal Code Chapter 9.30.
+The proposed project establishes land use regulations pertaining to commercial cannabis cultivation (cannabis cultivation) in the industrial zones and makes minor modifications to existing regulations for commercial cannabis activity in commercial zones.
 These proposed changes only apply to the Inland Land Use and Development Code which regulates the inland area of Fort Bragg (see Figure 1).
+It also provides minor modifications to the City of Fort Bragg Municipal Code Chapter 9.30 Cannabis Businesses.